-Burgundy, or Bourgogne, is a world renowned wine region that needs little introduction.
+Burgundy, or Bourgogne, is a world-renowned wine region that needs little introduction.
 This is an area of great heritage and prestige that is continually struggling to ensure that the twin virtues of tradition and innovation are in balance.
 Younger, highly-trained and talented winemakers have played their part in transforming quality in this most complex and magical of France’s wine regions.
-Yet, here in conjunction with modernity comes the ancient notion of terroir, where subtle differences of climate, soil composition and aspect identified over the course of centuries and expressed in individual climats make this region so fascinating.
-Red Burgundy, solely based on the Pinot Noir grape should dazzle us with its perfume, complexity and finesse rather than power and concentration.
-White Burgundy is almost exclusively based on Chardonnay and should express complexity in both aroma and flavor, be it minerally or buttery and nutty, and have depth, structure and a moreish quality.
+Yet, here in conjunction with modernity comes the ancient notion of terroir, where subtle differences of climate, soil composition, and aspect identified over the course of centuries and expressed in individual climates make this region so fascinating.
+Red Burgundy, solely based on the Pinot Noir grape should dazzle us with its perfume, complexity, and finesse rather than power and concentration.
+White Burgundy is almost exclusively based on Chardonnay and should express complexity in both aroma and flavor, be it minerally or buttery and nutty, and have depth, structure, and a moreish quality.

 Côte De Beaune